Learn and Develop

 4

 Mentoring365 Live connects students and early career professionals with experts to expand their network and receive targeted advice during an in-person scientific meeting.
 Participants commit to a minimum of one 30-minute in-person mentoring session during the meeting, however, we encourage mentors and mentees to schedule additional sessions.
-Visit the website for more information and learn how to sign up to become a mentor or a mentee for #AGU24.
-Registration opening in October.
+Visit the website for more information and learn how to sign up to become a mentor or a mentee at the AGU Annual Meeting.
+Registration for Mentoring365 Live is now open.

 Resource Guides